High demand for flu shots? Experts hope to avoid ‘twindemic’

 Still, there’s no way to know how many will seek shots this year and some people occasionally are finding drugstores or clinics temporarily out of stock.

-Be patient: Flu vaccine ships gradually, in batches, and the CDC and manufacturers say more is in transit.
+Be patient: Flu vaccine ships gradually.
+Less than half has been distributed so far, and the CDC and manufacturers say more is in transit.

-“This year I think everyone is wanting to get their vaccine and maybe wanting it earlier than usual,” Jernigan told The Associated Press.
+“This year I think everyone is wanting to get their vaccine and maybe wanting it earlier than usual,” Dr. Daniel Jernigan of the Centers for Disease Control and Prevention told The Associated Press.
 “If you’re not able to get your vaccination now, don’t get frustrated” but keep trying.

 Pharmaceutical giant Sanofi Pasteur, which is supplying nearly 250 million doses worldwide including 80 million for the U.S., says it has shipments staggered into November.